Insurance Coverage and Relieving The Financial Burden from our Loved Ones

 - A Raffles Hospital option for those who prefer treatment at Raffles Hospital.
 With this option, you have the choice of seeking treatment at a private hospital (i.e. Raffles Hospital only) without paying the high premiums like the typical plan that entitles you to all private hospitals.

 - Premium waiver – in the event of death or total permanent disability of payor of a child’s plan, additional private insurance premiums will be waived until the child reaches 21 years old.

 - Highest Post-hospitalisation coverage: up to 365 days for treatments by panel or government restructured hospitals

 - Highest Pre-hospitalisation coverage: up to 180 days for treatments by panel or government restructured hospitals

 The Aviva MyCoreCI and RHI Raffles Shield plans provide opportunities for those with the 3 Highs to obtain important insurance coverage.
 Having insurance coverage helps greatly in relieving financial burden and stress to our loved ones in times of medical crisis.

-Depending on the severity on one’s condition, the insurer may impose a loading on the premiums or decline if it is too severe.
+Depending on the severity of one’s condition, the insurer may impose a loading on the premiums or decline if it is too severe.

 To enquire more about insurance for pre-existing conditions and the above plans, do contact our Advisory Team at firstname.lastname@example.org or 6329 9188.
 Our Client Advisers will assist you with your needs.

-Illustration is based on a male, non-smoke, age 35 on next birthday, who bought a Sum Assured of S$100,000 for policy term of 45 years.
+The illustration is based on a male, non-smoker, age 35 on his next birthday, who bought a Sum Assured of S$100,000 for a policy term of 45 years.
 He is diagnosed with Type 2 Diabetes and his latest Haemoglobin A1c (HbA1c) reading within the last 12 months as provided by a doctor is 7.5%.